Kong/kubernetes-ingress-controller/README.md

 Once installed, please follow the [Getting Started guide][getting-started-guide] to start using Ingress in your Kubernetes cluster.

-> Note: Kong Enterprise users, please follow along our [enterprise guide][k4k8s-enterprise-setup] to setup the enterprise version.
+> Note: Kong Enterprise users, please follow along with our [enterprise guide][k4k8s-enterprise-setup] to setup the enterprise version.

 ## Contributing